ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 I have a couple of omnigo's These are neat.
 They're DOS machines that run GEOS, and have a touch screen.
 I'll keep one.
 I'll keep all of them if I can figure out a way to make them useful, but so far I haven't made them useful.

 $50, free shipping in the US.

+## Lexicomp Gradebook

+It’s a small (slightly larger than pocket sized) IBM PC compatible computer with a full sized keyboard and PCMCIA slot.
+Runs on AA batteries.
+Has a full serial and parallel port.
+If I could figure out how to make it see CF cards in the PCMCIA slot, I’d keep it, but so far, I have been unsuccessful in doing so (I’ll blame time, it looks like it should be doable.
+I could use an SRAM card instead, allegedly it can boot from those! but that doesn’t fit my current workflow.)

+$125 shipped in the US

 ## Palm Pilots